sarahsupp/ERC-bird-dispersal/README.md

 * effort.Rdata - Total eBirder count of activity by hexagonal polygon grid
 * locs.Rdata - latitude and longitude locations of hexagonal polygon grid cells
 * dat_effort.Rdata - merged datafile, created using the three files above in the migration-paths.Rmd file.
+* occurrence_maps.rds - bird species ranges (breeding, non-breeding, etc.), see Metadata_BirdLife_HBW_Bird_Maps_2022.2.docx for more information
+* BBL2022.rds - Bird Banding Laboratory data with all captures/recaptures from 1964 - 2022, see NABBP_metadata_2022 for more information
+* BBL_in_range_2022.rds - only includes observations from BBL2022.rds that fall within the ERC range (not needed?)
 * gadm36_CAN_0_sp.rds - map files for Canada (not needed?)
 * gadm36_MEX_0_sp.rds - map files for Mexico (not needed?)
 * gadm36_USA_0_sp.rds - map files for United States (not needed?)